 Second, we group local regions by income growth, and consider high- and low-growth regions (those with income growth above and below the mean) separately.
-Again, we find very small differences, if any at all, in the nonfarm mobility component.
+Again, we find very small differences, if any at all, in the non-farm mobility component.
 However, high income-growth areas have less persistence among farmers.
 High income-growth areas are to a large extent rural, as the rural-urban income gap was much higher in the nineteenth century than it is today.
-Furthermore, there is a systematic correlation between the level of income in a given municipality and nearly all the farm-farm odds ratios, indicating that farm mobility was lowest in high-income regions.
+Furthermore, there is a systematic correlation between the level of income in a given municipality and nearly all the farm-farm odds ratios, indicating that farm mobility was lowest in high-income regions.28

 Farmer persistence in rural areas could be lower because of migration patterns.
 The movement of people from the countryside to cities and suburban areas is substantial in the entire period studied here.
-Given a fixed number of farms, if this migration is drawn from all layers of society, one will observe higher mobility into farming in the sending compared to the receiving region.
-We can examine this more closely by moving from groupings of region of origin to a grouping of individual by their realized movement decisions.
-If we maintain the rural-urban distinction, we have two groups of nonmovers and four groups of movers.
-Mobility metrics for each of the six mover groups is given in Table 4.
-It is clear that movers experience higher occupational mobility than nonmovers: individuals more likely to change occupation is more likely to move, and vice versa.
-However, mobility for those who move from one rural area to another looks more like mobility for nonmovers in the two first periods studied.
+Given a fixed number of farms, if this migration is drawn from all layers of society, we will observe higher mobility into farming in the sending than in the receiving region.
+We can examine this more closely by moving from groupings of region of origin to a grouping of individuals by their realized movement decisions.
+If we maintain the rural-urban distinction, we have two groups of non-movers and four groups of movers.
+Mobility metrics for each of the six mover groups are provided in Table 4.
+It is clear that movers experience higher occupational mobility than Non-movers: individuals more likely to change occupation are more likely to move, and vice versa.
+However, mobility for those who move from one rural area to another looks more like mobility for non-movers in the first two periods studied.